ZihengChen/Notebook/README.md

 # Setup a New MacOS
-This setup is tested on MacOS 10.14.0
+This setup is tested on MacOS 10.14.0.
+A new MacOS 10.14.0 with basic setup are backup in timemachine on Feb 06, 2019.
+It is recommended to restore from this backup as a starting point.

 * bashrc